Haddox/prot_stab_analysis_pipeline/README.md

 * `--pare_path` : a path to the program [`PEAR`](https://sco.h-its.org/exelixis/web/software/pear/)

+* `--five_prime_flanking_seq`: a DNA sequence that flanks the coding sequence of interest on the 5' end of the sequencing read (string).
+The coding sequence should begin immediately after the final nucleotide of this flanking sequence.
+This flanking sequence and the one given by `three_prime_flanking_seq` will be used to extract the DNA coding sequence from each sequencing read and then translate it into a protein dsequence.
+Note: the default sequence used in Rocklin et al., 2017, Science was `CATATG`.

+* `--three_prime_flanking_seq`: a DNA sequence that flanks the coding sequence of interest on the 3' end of the sequencing read (string).
+The coding sequence should begin immediately before the first nucleotide of this flanking sequence.
+Note: this DNA sequence should be in the same 5'-to-3' orientation as `five_prime_flanking_seq`.
+Note: the default sequence used in Rocklin et al., 2017, Science was `CTCGAG`

 * `--output_dir` : a path to an output directory where all the results will be stored.
 This directory will be created if it does not already exist